 How Much Does Passive DAS Cost?

 The passive DAS solution is pocket-friendly, costing approximately $1 per sq. foot including installation and equipment.
 Hence, the cost of covering a 200,000 sq. ft. building would range between $60,000 and $200,000,ret all inclusive.
 Since most commercial buildings in the United States are less than 25,000 sq. ft., the approximate passive DAS cost of covering a building this size is between $7,500 and $25,000.

 When Should I Choose an Active vs. Passive DAS?

 A passive DAS system can improve cellular signal reception in indoor spaces ranging up to 500,000 sq. ft.
 Since most commercial establishments like offices, retail stores, and apartment buildings fall under this category, the passive DAS is highly recommended for most businesses.
 Another reason that most offices prefer to install a passive DAS is that it conforms to FCC regulations and is carrier approved.

 For much larger commercial spaces like stadiums, arenas, and amphitheaters that attract excessively large crowds, it would be best to opt for an active DAS since it increases capacity.

 Get in Touch with WilsonPro

 All in all, passive DAS is the clear winner thanks to its reasonable costs, lighter equipment, faster and easier installation, and fewer regulations.
-If you’d like to learn more about WilsonPro passive DAS systems and how it can boost the cell signal in your office, commercial space or warehouse, get in touch with WilsonPro today.
+If you’d like to learn more about WilsonPro passive DAS and how it can enhance the cellular signal in your office, commercial space or warehouse, get in touch with WilsonPro today.